Hutchinson Shores Resort & Spa

 Following the active and devastating hurricane season of 2017, this year's conference will focus on the role local environmental protection programs play in keeping our natural resources safe during storms and assist in recovery following natural disasters.
-Click here to download the tentative agenda.
+Click here to download the agenda.

 We hope you will make plans to join us!

 9:00 am – 11:00 am FLERA Board of Directors and Annual Business Meeting

 (Open to the Public)

 11:00 am – 1:00 pm LUNCH (On Your Own)